-I received your letter from Nov 2, 2004 and everything was delivered intact.
+I received your letter and everything was delivered intact.
 I am very grateful to you for your help…

 My parents, my grandfathers and grandmothers all were born in Ukraine.
 More than 200 years ago, my great grandparents moved to Kherson, Ukraine (a province) from Lithuania.
 My parents were peasants (from peasant stock).